 The materials that make cottage shelters special

-Mainstream tents use heavy polyester double walls with proprietary waterproof coatings.
-Cottage makers use Dyneema Composite Fabric (DCF, formerly Cuben Fiber), ultralight silnylon, and silpoly — materials that are lighter, stronger, and more waterproof than what you'll find in a mainstream tent.
+Mainstream tents use heavy polyester double walls with proprietary coatings.
+Cottage makers use Dyneema Composite Fabric (DCF), ultralight silnylon, and silpoly — materials that are lighter, stronger, and more waterproof than anything in the mainstream tent world.

+The numbers are pretty wild, you know.
 The lightest DCF shelters weigh under 10 oz.
-A comparable mainstream tent might weigh 40 oz.
-That's over 2 lbs of weight savings from a single item.
+A comparable mainstream tent weighs 40 oz or more.
+That's over two pounds of weight savings from a single item — the biggest single swap you can make in your entire kit.

 Zpacks — the benchmark